Forgetting May Be Good for Your Memory

 The scientists propose that the goal of memory is to guide and contribute to intelligent decision-making by holding onto only valuable information.

-“It’s important that the brain forgets irrelevant details and instead focuses on the stuff that’s going to help make decisions in the real world,” co-author Blake Richards said in a statement.
+“It’s important that the brain forgets irrelevant details and instead focuses on the stuff that’s going to help make decisions in the real world,” co-author Blake Richards said,

 To analyze the nature of memory, the team reviewed scientific literature on remembering, known as persistence, and newer research on forgetting, or transience.